 - 7.1.8.1 A player or a member of the team staff incurring a match penalty shall immediately go to the dressing room and must not take any further part in the match. - 7.1.8.2 The arranging team is responsible for ensuring that the offender goes to the dressing room and does not return to the spectators' stand or the rink during the remaining time of the match, possible extra time and penalty shots included.
 All match penalties shall be reported. - 7.1.8.3 Offenses committed before or after the match, which normally lead to a match penalty, shall be reported, but no bench penalty shall be imposed.
-With the exception of incorrect equipment (which shall be corrected by the player concerned, who may then start the match), offenses leading to a match penalty committed before the match shall also lead to the offender's non participation in that match, possible extra time and penalty shots included. - 7.1.8.4 A match penalty shall always be followed by a 5-minute bench penalty. - 7.1.8.4.1 The team captain shall choose a field player, who is not already penalized, to serve the bench penalty, and possible other bench penalties concerning the player or member of the team staff incurring the match penalty. - 7.1.8.4.2 Possible personal penalties concerning the player incurring a match penalty shall terminate.
+With the exception of incorrect equipment (which shall be corrected by the player concerned, who may then start the match), offenses leading to a match penalty committed before the match shall also lead to the offender's non participation in that match, possible extra time and penalty shots included. - 7.1.8.4 A technical match penalty can only be imposed in connection with a major bench penalty. - 7.1.8.4.1 The team captain shall choose a field player, who is not already penalized, to serve the bench penalty, and possible other bench penalties concerning the player or member of the team staff incurring the match penalty. - 7.1.8.4.2 Possible personal penalties concerning the player incurring a match penalty shall terminate. - 7.1.8.5 Technical match penalty shall lead to suspension for the rest of the match and shall not lead to any further punishment for the player

-7.1.9 Match penalty 1
+7.1.9 Technical Match Penalty

-- 7.1.9.1 Match penalty 1 shall lead to a suspension for the rest of the match and shall not lead to any further punishment for the player. - 7.1.9.2 Offenses leading to a match penalty 1 - 7.1.9.2.1 When a field player uses a non-approved stick or a stick with a hook which is too wide.
-When a goalkeeper uses a non-approved face mask (no offense sign). - 7.1.9.2.2 When a player or member of the team staff, not noted in the match record, participates in the match (no offense sign). - 7.1.9.2.3 When an injured player, who has been replaced on the penalty bench, participates in play before his penalty time has expired (no offense sign). - 7.1.9.2.4 When a player is guilty of continued or repeated unsportsmanlike behavior.
-The match penalty replaces the second 2-minute bench penalty + 10-minute personal penalty, but shall still be followed by a 5-minute bench penalty.
-Continued implies in the same sequence and repeated for the second time in the same match. - 7.1.9.2.5 When a player, in anger, breaks his stick or other equipment. - 7.1.9.2.6 When a player is guilty of a physical offense of misconduct.
-This includes dangerous, violent or unsportsmanlike offenses considered deliberate or unprovoked. - 7.1.10 Match penalty 2
+- 7.1.9.1 A technical match penalty can only be imposed in connection with a major bench penalty - 7.1.9.2 Technical match penalty shall lead to suspension for the rest of the match and shall not lead to any further punishment for the player. - 7.1.9.3 Offences leading to a technical match penalty - 7.1.9.3.1 When a field player uses a non-approved stick or a stick with a hook which is too wide.
+When a goalkeeper uses a non-approved face mask - 7.1.9.3.2 When a player or member of the team staff, not noted in the match record, participates in the match